Updated on November 4th, 2020

 Another option is to hire a car and drive through Romania.
 If we weren’t on a budget-trip this would have been our first option.
 You get to enjoy the scenery and can take detours along the way.

 Buses are available to take from cities the train does not go through.
 You can find bus schedules at Autogari.

 Or if you’re coming from the magical winter destination of Budapest, you can catch a 10 hour train south into Sibiu.

 Where to stay in Brasov

-During my visit to Brasov, I stayed in Airbnb ‘Medieval Studio’.
-It is centrally located within the pedestrian-only Old Town and 3.5 km’s from the train station.
+During my visit to Brasov, I stayed in Airbnb ‘Medieval Studio‘.
+It is centrally located making it an ideal location for ticking off the best things to do in Brasov.
+It’s located right on the edge of the pedestrian-only Old Town and 3.5 km’s from the train station.

-Brasov is a super walkable city, hence it feeling much smaller than it’s population.
-Stay anywhere within the or close by the Old Town and you can walk to all the attractions and sites.
+Brasov is a walkable city, hence it feeling much smaller than it’s population.
+Stay anywhere within or close by the Old Town and you can walk to all the attractions and sites.

 There are plenty of hostels in Brasov.
 A quick search on Hostel World brings up 20 different hostels.
 Although I didn’t stay in a hostel during my stay Hostel Boemia is located smack bang in the middle of the Old Town and gets a 9.6/10 on Hostel World.
 Beds in a mixed dorm start from $15 USD/night.

 If you know me, you’ll know I love to do free walking tours when I arrive in a city.
 Unfortunately, I didn’t experience this one personally but have been told it is well worthwhile.
 Brasov has a history dating back to medieval days and is located in Dracula’s country.

 The tour lasts two hours and will tick off a few of the sites I mention below.
 The best part is you get all of your guides local knowledge to go with it.
 Tours start at 6:00 pm, perfect to do on the day of your arrival.
 Meet your guide in the main square by the fountain.